 Undergraduate students, attending Carleton University, interested in doing research can join our group for a summer internship, complete a directed study, or do a senior project on a related topic.

-We will support masters students for two years and PhD students for four years through TAships (for Canadian students) and RAships, with available conference travel.
+We will support masters students for two years and PhD students for four years through teaching assistantships (for Canadian citizens or permanent residents) and research assistantships, with available conference travel.

 We highly suggest and expect that you also apply for external scholarships, such as an NSERC or OGS: this guarantees you support (or more funds), and it looks great on your CV.
 Please check the FGPA website for Awards and Funding for information about applying for external funding.

-You can contact me if you are interested in graduate studies at Carleton.
+You can contact Dr. Girouard if you are interested in graduate studies at Carleton.
 Please be precise, interesting and meaningful.

 Attach your CV (highlighting relevant skills, experience, and academic record), a short description of the type of research topics that interest you, and a link to your personal website that presents your projects, publications (if any), and general portfolio.

-Due to a large volume of emails, I cannot respond to every potential student’s email.
+Due to a large volume of emails, we cannot respond to every potential student’s email.